This country-specific Q&A provides an overview of Environment laws and regulations applicable in United Kingdom.

 If land is found to be contaminated, or pollutants are discovered to be migrating to neighbouring land, is there a duty to report this contamination to relevant authorities?

 If a landowner discovers that its land is contaminated or that pollutants are migrating to neighbouring land, there is no duty to report this to a regulator, unless the site is subject to an environmental permit and the permit’s conditions require pollution incidents to be reported.
-As mentioned above, developers may be required to provide local planning authorities with copies of site investigation reports.
+As mentioned in section 4.1 above, planning conditions may require developers to provide local planning authorities with copies of site investigation reports.

 Does the owner of land that is affected by historical contamination have a private right of action against a previous owner of the land when that previous owner caused the contamination?